sebtheiler/tutorials/dqn/README.md

 Explanation of files:
 * `train_dqn.ipynb`: The Jupyter Notebook for training the DQN
+* `train_dqn.py`: The regular Python file version of the Jupyter Notebook.
+This is also where we import classes from.
 * `config.py`: The parameters and config for the model and environnment
 * `evaluation.py`: Load a saved agent and watch it play